 We encourage our pupils to feel pride in themselves, in our school and our wider community.
-This includes behaving with kindness, courtesy, and respect to others while on educational visits and whilst on their way to and from school.
+This means that we expect our pupils to follow 'The Good Shepherd Way' and continue to practice our school values while on educational visits and whilst on their way to and from school.
 If pupils are disrespectful to others while out on a school visit, or during an evening or weekend residential, it will be dealt with by school adults.